Black Oxide Coating: A Complete Guide to Precision Machined Finish

 Black Oxide Finish

-At the hot (141°C) and mild temperatures (90 – 120°C), the process leaves a magnetite coat (Fe2O3) on the part.
+At the hot (141°C) and mild temperatures (90 – 120°C), the process leaves a magnetite coat (Fe3O4) on the part.
 However, at the cold temperature operating level, the process deposits a copper selenium coat (Cu2Se) on the part surface.

 After-Finish

 Without the after-finish, the finished part is still highly prone to corrosion.
-However, this rule does not apply to black oxide stainless steel or brass surface.
+However, this rule does not apply to black oxide stainless steel or brass surfaces.
 This is because these metals have inherent anti-corrosion properties.
 However, for other metal parts, the after-finish is quite vital.
 The common after-finish candidates are oil, wax, and lacquer.

 Oil is the commonly used after-finish among machinists.
 It gives a glossy surface and also increases the lubrication and corrosion properties.
 Wax gives a duller surface, but its lubrication and corrosion-augmenting properties are even higher.
 Lacquer is also a good choice, especially if you need to finish the parts quickly, as it dries very quickly.